algorni/iot-edge-deploy-blob/README.md

 ## IoT Edge Module

 ### How the module works
-The module creates a direct method handler to execute the DownloadBlobs method which accepts a `List<BlobInfo>` as the list of blobs to be downloaded.
+The module sets a direct method handler to allow the DownloadBlobs method to be executed, which expect a `List<BlobInfo>` as a payload, representing the list of blobs to be downloaded.
 The `BlobInfo` class is defined as follows:

 ```c#
     public class BlobInfo